dataandcrowd/dataandcrowd/README.md

-### Researcher in Scotland dealing with Physical Activity and Traffic using agent-based simulation
+### Researcher in NZ dealing with Physical Activity and Traffic using agent-based simulation

 Here are some ideas to get you started: